ryancheley/toggl-to-sqlite/README.md

     $ toggl-to-sqlite fetch toggl.db

+**NB!** By default `toggl-to-sqlite` only fetches data from the 25 previous days.
+As an alternative you can specify to get time_entries since a specific date.
+You do this by specifying the `since` option:

+    $ toggl-to-sqlite fetch -s 2021-03-13

 You can choose to get only `time_entries`, `projects`, or `workspaces` by speciying a type in the argument like this.

 To get ONLY your workspaces: